 If you're lucky enough like we were you'll encounter toloks during your stay.
 Tolok is the Mayan word defining the iguanas living on Isla Mujeres.

-After paying the $3 fee - on your way out to the islands southernmost tip keep an eye out for the well camouflaged toloks that inhabit Punta Sur.
+After paying the $3 entrance fee, while on your way out to the islands southernmost tip keep an eye out for the well camouflaged toloks that inhabit Punta Sur.

 I always enjoy a good wildlife run in, especially the non-venomous variety!